nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 [Source code](https://github.com/nielssp/raycasting-notes/blob/main/src/demo3.ts)

-With the above code textures are always drawn north-to-south for vertical cell boundaries and west-to-east for horizontal cell boundaries.
+With the above code, textures are always drawn north-to-south for vertical cell boundaries and west-to-east for horizontal cell boundaries.
 This means that on west and south walls the texture is actually flipped horizontally.
 It doesn't matter for the textures used here, but the textures can easily be flipped with the following code:

 ```typescript
 // West wall